Friends and family often ask me where they should put their money now.

 Many mutual funds and other institutional investors have their own rules against buying stocks that trade below $10 or $5.

 But many others do not have those restrictions.
 There are plenty of hedge funds and other institutional players that own penny stocks.

 Myth No. 4: Penny stocks don’t pay dividends.

 Most penny stocks don’t pay dividends because many are still young companies in their early growth phase.

 But some do…

 Sirius XM pays a dividend.
-So does Manhattan Bridge Capital (Nasdaq: LOAN), which trades for less than $5 and pays a 9% yield.
+So does Manhattan Bridge Capital (Nasdaq: LOAN), which trades for around $5 and pays a 9% yield.